 Contextual Safeguarding is an approach to understanding and responding to the risks faced by children and young people beyond their families.
 Developed by Dr Carlene Firmin at the University of Bedfordshire, the approach looks at how processes and environments can be made safer to protect children and young people from coming to harm.

-Contextual safeguarding was developed by Dr Carlene Firmin at the University of Bedfordshire.
-It is an approach to understanding, and responding to, risk to young people beyond their families.
-It looks at how and when interventions can change processes and environments, to make them safer for all young people.
-As children move from early childhood and into adolescence, they spend increasing amounts of time independent of their families.
-During this time the nature of young people’s schools and neighbourhoods, and the relationships that they form in these places, inform the extent to which they encounter protection or abuse.
+As children move from early childhood into adolescence, they spend increasing amounts of time independent of their families.
+Parents and carers have little influence during this time.
+The nature of young people’s schools and neighbourhoods, and they relationships that they form in these places, inform the extent to which they encounter protection or abuse.

-Wiltshire is one of just five local areas that has been selected to work with the University of Bedfordshire as part of their ‘scale up’ Contextual Safeguarding project.
-The project will support Wiltshire Council and our partners to improve the way we work by embedding a new contextual safeguarding approach across Wiltshire over the next three years.
-The project will involve rethinking how we can all work together to safeguard young people, reducing the risks they face.
+Wiltshire is one of the five original local authority areas in the country that has been selected to work with the University of Bedfordshire as part of their Contextual Safeguarding project.
+The University will work closely with Wiltshire Council and its partners to improve the way we work by embedding a new Contextual Safeguarding approach across Wiltshire from 2020-2023.
+The project will involve rethinking how we can all work together to safeguard young people and reduce the risks they face.

 One of the ways in which Wiltshire is changing how it works is in exploring whether a different approach to the Child Protection process can help reduce risks and increase safety for children.
 The traditional Child Protection process has a strong emphasis on parents/carers being responsible for a child’s safety.
 However, in some cases this model does not fit.
 Parents/carers may be doing everything they can to safeguard their child, but the risks to the child come from elsewhere and are still so high that the child may be experiencing, or likely to suffer, significant harm.